 Inpatient medical detox and residential primary addiction treatment may be available at our affiliated facility at Level Up Rehab Center West Palm Beach.
 For some primary behavioral health treatment clients, medical detox and or addiction rehab may be required first.
 If you have a co-occurring severe substance abuse diagnosis, please contact us prior to beginning inpatient mental health therapy.
 Treatment services may vary.
 Please call us to learn which treatment options are most suited for your individual needs.

-Co-occuring Cocaine Abuse
+Co-occurring Cocaine Abuse

 Cocaine abuse in the United States is considered a serious problem.
 A 2019 survey found that an estimated 671,000 people over 12 years old used cocaine for the first time last year.
 Cocaine is considered highly addictive and is associated with numerous mental and physical health problems.
 However, with the right treatment, many people are able to overcome their cocaine addiction.